 I followed the Quilt Barn Trail in Tualatin Valley, Oregon, and discovered great places to eat global, drink local, play with Mother Nature and love my stay in a fun and quirky lodge.
 You do not have to be a quilter to experience and enjoy this destination that is barely 30 minutes west of Portland, OR.

-One of the 50+ Quilt Barns on the Tualatin Valley Quilt Barn Trail.
+One of the 60 Quilt Barns on the Tualatin Valley Quilt Barn Trail.
 The Quilt Barn Trail showcases the agricultural and historical heritage in Oregon’s Washington county.
 Many of the barns on the trail are “Century Barns” which have been in the same family for over 100 years.
 Each quilt block panel on the trail represents the personal story of the barn’s owners.
-This Captain’s Star block on the Demmin Farm pays tribute to Captain Lester Demmin who retired to this farm after being in command of a nuclear submarine during the cold war.
+This Captain’s Star block on the Demmin Farm pays tribute to Captain Lester Demmin who owned this farm after being in command of a nuclear submarine during the cold war.
 The barn is framed by the farm’s blueberry crop.

 Please note that my visit to the Tualatin Valley Quilt Barn Trail was sponsored by the Washington County Visitor’s Association.
 All content and opinions are my own.